jsk-herman/paper-jsk/content/posts/how-to-scrape-and-prepare-pcso-lottery-data-for-analysis-in-excel.md

 +++
 {{< load-photoswipe >}}

-In this post we will be scraping the historical lottery data at the Philippine Charity Sweepstakes Office so we can analyze it for later.
-Let's get started.
+In this post we will be scraping the historical lottery data for various games at the Philippine Charity Sweepstakes Office website so we can analyze it for later.

 # Scraping the Data